lucywang-uva/hive/README.md

 ## How to run

-In the project directory, run:
+Clone project into IDE \

-npm install \
+In the project directory, run: npm install \
 npm run build \
 npm start